mjordan/islandora_repository_reports/README.md

 ## Introduction

-A Drupal 8 module that provides a lightweight framework for reporting on various aspects of and Islandora repository using charts.
-Default reports are:
+A Drupal 8 module that provides a of graphical reports on various aspects of and Islandora repository.
+Reports included in this modul are:

-* Number of nodes by content type
+* Number of nodes, grouped by content type
-* Number of nodes by Islandora model
+* Number of nodes, grouped by Islandora model
-* Number of nodes by genre
+* Number of nodes, grouped by genre
-* Number of nodes created by month
+* Number of nodes, grouped created by month
-* Number of media by MIME type
+* Number of media, grouped by MIME type

 Submodules are included that add a report of media by [PRONOM PUID](https://en.wikipedia.org/wiki/PRONOM) (if Islandora FITS is installed), and three sample reports, "Flavors" and one each for generating random pie and bar chart data.

 ## Overview

-Users with "View Repository Reports" permission can visit the reports page from Drupal's Reports list.
-The link to "Islandora Repository" will show the default MIME type report:
+Users with "View Repository Reports" permission can visit the reports page from Drupal's Reports list, or, if they don't have permission to view the Reporst list, they can link to it directly at `admin/reports/islandora_repository_reports`.
+Selecting one of the available reports, and then clicking on the "Go" button, will produce a chart, like this one for MIME type:

 ![MIME type report](docs/images/islandora_repo_reports.png)

-Checking the "Generate a CSV file of this data" box and clicking the "Go" button will provide a link to download the CSV file.
+Checking the "Generate a CSV file of this data" box before clicking on the "Go" button will provide a link to download the CSV file.

 ## Configuration